We all want a happy life…

 The limbic system is the part of the brain that is responsible for all emotional experiences.
 It consists of the thalamus, hypothalamus, amygdala, hippocampus, and cingulate gyrus.
 Studies have shown that hippocampus and amygdala, the two main sites regulating emotions, memory, and bodily functioning, get activated with feelings of gratitude.

-Consistent evidence has established that what we call ‘emotions’ or ‘feelings’ are neural activations in the neocortical regions of the brain (Moll et al. 2005).
-A study conducted on individuals seeking mental health guidance revealed that participants of the group who wrote letters of gratitude besides their regular counseling sessions, felt better and recovered sooner.
+A study conducted on individuals seeking mental health guidance revealed that participants of the group who wrote letters of gratitude besides their regular counseling sessions, felt better and recovered sooner (Wong et al., 2018).

 The other group in the study that were asked to journal their negative experiences instead of writing gratitude letters reported feelings of anxiety and depression.